quintel/etcentral/config/pages/en/open_source.markdown

 # Open Source

-The Energy Transition Model aims to become a fully **open source project** soon.
+The Energy Transition Model is a fully **open source project**.
-Institutes, companies and individuals will then be able to *access*, *review* and *improve*:
+Institutes, companies and individuals are be able to *access*, *review* and *improve*:

 * all **data**